NNavickas/Professional_README_Generator/GENERATEDREADME.md

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at hello@world.com.
-You can find more of my work at [My GitHub Profile]https://github.com/hello
+If you have any questions about the repo, open an issue or contact me directly at hello@world.test.
+You can find more of my work at [My GitHub Profile]https://github.com/NNavickas